 Why budget matters

 We know you probably didn’t choose a profession in the law because you love debits and credits; you may see the budget process as a tedious chore (or worse).
-But keep in mind it matters to the C-suite: In Altman Weil’s CLO survey, 28.9 percent of respondents said the CEO or board of directors viewed “controlling legal spend” among the law department’s top three priorities.
+But keep in mind it matters to the C-suite.
+In Altman Weil’s CLO survey, 28.9 percent of respondents said the CEO or board of directors viewed “controlling legal spend” among the law department’s top three priorities.

-Moreover, the Association of Corporate Counsel has identified two links between smart budgeting and overall department and company health:
+Moreover, the Association of Corporate Counsel has identified two links between smart budgeting and overall legal department and company health:

-- Legal departments that hit their budgets are more likely to have a seat at the table: In its Law Department Management Report, the ACC reports teams that make budget are statistically more likely to have regular meetings with business leaders on operational issues.
+In its Law Department Management Report, the ACC reports teams that make budget are statistically more likely to have regular meetings with business leaders on operational issues.

-- Legal departments that hit budgets may be less vulnerable to regulatory investigations: The ACC also found “a strong correlation” between departments that keep spending within budget and departments with fewer regulatory issues.
+The ACC also found “a strong correlation” between departments that keep spending within budget and departments with fewer regulatory issues.

 Get started with a legal budget

 If you’ve been using the “last year plus 5 percent” method of budgeting, it’s time for a fresh approach.
 Ready to get started?
 Download our 10 steps to a smarter legal budget white paper and template now to get started.
+If you would like to learn how the Xakia in house legal software can help with spend management, speak to the team today for a demo.